pivotal-cf-experimental/docs-utility-scripts/component_version_table_generator/README.md

    python3 component_version_table_generator.py
    ```

-7. Verify that the Markdown file has the same name as the input YAML file.
-For example, if the YAML file is named `1.10.1.yaml` then the output Markdown file is named `1.10.1.md` and it appears in the same directory.
+7. Verify that the produced Markdown file has the same name as the input YAML file.
+For example, if the YAML file is named `1.10.1.yaml` then the output Markdown file is named `1.10.1.md`.

 8. Copy the content of the Markdown file to the release notes.